Dr Meredith Warren

 My current research investigates the use of ‘taste’ in metaphors for death in ancient Jewish, Christian, and other literature.

-I am the Director of the Sheffield Institute for Interdisciplinary Biblical Studies; I also edit the SIIBS book series published with Sheffield Phoenix Press, and am co-editor in chief of the Journal for Interdisciplinary Biblical Studies.
+I am the Director of the Sheffield Centre for Interdisciplinary Biblical Studies; I also edit the SCIBS book series published with Sheffield Phoenix Press, and am co-editor in chief of the Journal for Interdisciplinary Biblical Studies.

 - View this article in WRRO Food and Transformation in Ancient Mediterranean Literature.
 Atlanta: Society of Biblical Literature.